 3 In fiscal year 2023-2024, this program shifted to the County Department of Homeless Services and Housing.

-It is anticipated that approximately 500 new housing choice vouchers will be available annually over the five-year period.
+It is anticipated that approximately 500 new housing choice vouchers will be available annually over the five-year period which includes both tenant based and project based vouchers.

 Measurable Targets and Activity Summary

 3 Measurable Targets and Activity Summary